CRIME AND INTELLIGENCE MANAGER

 Located on the western shore of Lake Michigan, Milwaukee is an urban hub bursting with energy.
 Milwaukee provides a casual sophistication – big city appeal without the big-city hassles.
 We are accessible and affordable, and our residents are welcoming.
 Milwaukee has evolved through the years, bringing together its unsurpassed old world charm with a breathtaking Art Museum, top-flight arts and cultural attractions, professional sports, lakefront festivals, recreational opportunities and great restaurants.

-- Apply analytical techniques to identify and analyze raw information to substantiate criminal patterns and trends and perform predictive analysis.
+- Apply analytical techniques to identify and analyze raw information to substantiate criminal patterns and trends and perform tactical analysis.

 - Use computerized analytic tools to create charts, maps, timelines, and link diagrams to illustrate analytical findings, including target relationships, time sequence of events, and criminal hierarchies.